-To set up the main theorem, recall from \cite{VasyWaveOndS} that an asymptotically de Sitter space $\tilde M$ is an appropriate generalization of the Riemannian conformally compact spaces of Mazzeo and Melrose \cite{MazzeoMelroseHyp} to the Lorentzian setting, namely a smooth manifold with boundary, with the interior of $\tilde M$ equipped with a Lorentzian signature (taken to be $(1,n-1)$) metric $\tilde g$, and with a boundary defining function $\tau$ (i.e.\ $\tau=0$ defines the boundary, and $d\tau\neq 0$ there) such that $\wh g=\tau^2\tilde g$ is a smooth symmetric 2-tensor of signature $(1,n-1)$ up to the boundary of $\tilde M$, and $\hat g(d\tau,d\tau)=1$ so that the boundary defining function is timelike and the boundary itself is spacelike.
-In addition, $\pa\tilde M$ has two components $X_\pm$, each of which may be a union of connected components, with all null-geodesics $\gamma(s)$ tending to $X_\pm$ as $|s|\to\infty$.
+To set up the main theorem, recall from \cite{VasyWaveOndS} that an asymptotically de Sitter space $\wt M$ is an appropriate generalization of the Riemannian conformally compact spaces of Mazzeo and Melrose \cite{MazzeoMelroseHyp} to the Lorentzian setting, namely a smooth manifold with boundary, with the interior of $\wt M$ equipped with a Lorentzian signature (taken to be $(1,n-1)$) metric $\wt g$, and with a boundary defining function $\tau$ (i.e.\ $\tau=0$ defines the boundary, and $d\tau\neq 0$ there) such that $\wh g=\tau^2\wt g$ is a smooth symmetric 2-tensor of signature $(1,n-1)$ up to the boundary of $\wt M$, and $\wh g(d\tau,d\tau)=1$ so that the boundary defining function is timelike and the boundary itself is spacelike.
+In addition, $\pa\wt M$ has two components $X_\pm$, each of which may be a union of connected components, with all null-geodesics $\gamma(s)$ tending to $X_\pm$ as $s\to\pm\infty$.

-We now blow up a point $p\in X_+$, which amounts to introducing polar coordinates around $p$, and obtain a manifold with corners $[\tilde M;p]$, with a blow-down map $[\tilde M;p]\to\tilde M$.
-The backward light cone from $p$ lifts to a smooth manifold transversal to the front face of $[\tilde M;p]$ and intersects the front face in a sphere.
-The interior of this backward light cone, at least near the front face, is a generalization of the static model of de Sitter space; we will refer to a neighborhood $M$ of the closure of the interior of the backward light cone from $p$ in $[\tilde M;p]$ that only intersects the boundary of $[\tilde M;p]$ in the interior of the front face as the \emph{static asymptotically de Sitter model}, with boundary $Y$ (which is non-compact) and a boundary defining function $\tau$, i.e.\ $\tau=0$ on $Y$ and $d\tau\neq 0$ there.\footnote{See \cite{VasyWaveOndS,VasyMicroKerrdS} for relating the `global' and `static' problems.} Since we are interested in \emph{forward} problems for wave and Klein-Gordon equations and therefore work with energy estimates, we consider a compact region $\Omega\subset M$, bounded by (a part of) $Y$ and two `artificial' spacelike hypersurfaces $H_1$ and $H_2$, see Figure~\ref{FigStaticDS}.
+We now blow up a point $p\in X_+$, which amounts to introducing polar coordinates around $p$, and obtain a manifold with corners $[\wt M;p]$, with a blow-down map $[\wt M;p]\to\wt M$.
+The backward light cone from $p$ lifts to a smooth manifold transversal to the front face of $[\wt M;p]$ and intersects the front face in a sphere.
+The interior of this backward light cone, at least near the front face, is a generalization of the static model of de Sitter space; we will refer to a neighborhood $M$ of the closure of the interior of the backward light cone from $p$ in $[\wt M;p]$ that only intersects the boundary of $[\wt M;p]$ in the interior of the front face as the \emph{static asymptotically de Sitter model}, with boundary $Y$ (which is non-compact) and a boundary defining function $\tau$; see also \cite{VasyWaveOndS,VasyMicroKerrdS} for more on the relation of the `global' and `static' problems.
+Since we are interested in \emph{forward} problems for wave and Klein-Gordon equations and therefore work with energy estimates, we consider a compact region $\Omega\subset M$, bounded by (a part of) $Y$ and two `artificial' spacelike hypersurfaces $H_1$ and $H_2$, see Figures~\ref{FigDS} and \ref{FigStaticDS}.
 For definiteness, let us assume $H_1=\{\tau=1\}$.
 We will demonstrate this construction explicitly for exact (static) de Sitter space in \S\ref{SubsecStaticdS}.